Azure for AWS Professionals

 When VM instances are added to availability sets, they are also assigned an update domain.
 An update domain is a group of VMs that are set for planned maintenance events at the same time.
 Distributing VMs across multiple update domains ensures that planned update and patching events affect only a subset of these VMs at any given time.

-Unlike Availability Zones, which are physically separate datacenters but may be in relatively nearby geographic areas, paired regions are usually separated by at least 300 miles.
+Unlike Availability Zones, which are physically separate datacenters but may be in relatively nearby geographic areas, paired regions are typically separated by at least 300 miles.
 This is intended to ensure larger scale disasters only affect one of the regions in the pair.
 Neighboring pairs can be set to sync database and storage service data, and are configured so that platform updates are rolled out to only one region in the pair at a time.

 Azure geo-redundant storage is automatically backed up to the appropriate paired region.
 For all other resources, creating a fully redundant solution using paired regions means creating a full copy of your solution in both regions.